StrongMarc/HW6-Weather/README.md

     c) the fetched temperature for current weather conditions
     d) the fetched humdity for current weather conditions
     e) the fetched wind speed for current weather conditions
-    f) the fetched uv Index for current weather conditions
+    f) the fetched uv Index for current weather conditions and change colors according to value
 3. Also the 5 day Forecast is displayed beneath the main current forecast.
 Includes date, weather icon for that day, temperature and humidity
 4. Also when you submit the city, a button is created for each new city.
 The button can be clicked to display again the weather forecast and 5 day forecast